 Which? verdict on Boost

-It’s only the second time we’ve been able to include Boost in our annual energy company survey.
-It scores well on some measures we asked its customers to rate, and gets a fair rating on others.
+It’s the third time we’ve been able to include Boost in our annual energy company survey.
+It gets a fair rating from its customers on most measures.

-However, it was among the best for resolving them quickly.
-It solved 85% of complaints on the same or next working day between January and March 2019, and an impressive 92% in that time over the following three months.
+However, it was among the best for resolving complaints quickly.
+It solved 88% on the same or next working day and an impressive 99% within two months.

 One caller was on hold for 2 hours 39 minutes and four more were on hold for over an hour.